lilongan/Backend-Project-210114/README.md

 # Backend-Project-210114
-"Many to many" database relationships using Primary and Foreign Keys The goal for this project was to create the initial backend of a capstone full stack project for a generic international NGO.
+"Many to many" database relationships using Primary and Foreign Keys.

+The goal for this project was to create the initial backend of a capstone full stack project for a generic international NGO.
 We selected Asia and designated the NGO as Asian Non-Governmental Organization (ANGO).
-The frontend was divided into two parts, i.e., a public web page and a private, members only web page.
+The frontend was divided into two parts, i.e., a public web area and a private, members only web area.

 <img src ="./public/Img/210114(Readme_Home_Form).jpg" width="900">

-The public home page has links to various pages explaining who, what, where about the NGO.
+The public home page has links to various pages explaining the who, what, and where about the NGO.
 There is a cookies banner that displays on each page until the user clicks the accept button and then the banner is hidden as long as the cookies are not cleared.
-There is a donation button that takes the user to a donation page.
-The language drop down menu allows the user to choose what language they want the web pages to be displayed.
+There is a donation link that takes the user to a donation page.
+The language drop down menu allows the user to choose in what language they want the web pages to be displayed.

 <img src ="./public/Img/210114(Readme_Signup_Form).jpg" width="900">